MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/invoice-capture-channel.md

 | | Folder | Select a folder, or leave the property blank to use the whole library. |
 | **OneDrive** or **OneDrive for business** | Folder | The directory name. |

-When the channel is saved, if the **Use managed flow** option is set **Yes**, the flow is automatically generated, and the flow details pane is shown.
+When the channel is saved, and the **Use managed flow** option is set **Yes**, the flow is automatically generated, and the flow details pane is shown.
 This pane allows for the following operations:

 - Turn the flow on and off.
 - Edit the flow, and either customize the flow or fix it.